-- 8 The most Common Mistakes when Paint Pouring
+- 8 The Most Common Mistakes when Paint Pouring

-- 9 How to get Cells in your Pour Paintings
+- 9 How to get Cells in Your Pour Paintings

-- 10 How can you Prevent Cracks in your Acrylic Pouring Art when Drying?
+- 10 How can You Prevent Cracks in Your Acrylic Pouring Art when Drying?

 What is Acrylic Pouring?

 In the Acrylic Pouring technique, acrylic paint is made pourable with the help of a pouring medium and then applied to the canvas.
-The whole thing requires no talent for painting or drawing.
+The whole project requires no talent for painting or drawing.
 You let the colors on the canvas flow into each other and create unique patterns and color effects.
-There are also a large number of different techniques to obtain different patterns and cells.
+There are also a large number of different techniques you can use to obtain different patterns and cells.
 We will introduce you to these below.
 But for the technique to work, the acrylic paints must be thinned.
 Very characteristic for the Acrylic Pouring are the many small and large cells, which are formed during the actual acrylic pouring and make your paintings unmistakable.
 How this works we will explain to you in detail below.